smathilakath/Project-Barack47/README.md

 Cashier [identifier] has signalled a Customer to come to their counter.
 Customer [identifier] has given Cashier [identifier] RS100. police [identifier] has gotten in regular line for ApplicationClerk [identifier].
-Customer [identifier] is going outside the Passport Office because their is a police present.
+Customer [identifier] is going outside the barack Office because their is a police present.

-**To test the distributed passport office simulation, run the following commands**
+**To test the distributed barack office simulation, run the following commands**

     '''Bash

     nachos -server -m 0 -sn 1
-    nachos -m 1 -sn 1 -x mini_passport_office_net_test
+    nachos -m 1 -sn 1 -x mini_barack_office_net_test

     '''